What is pseudofolliculitis barbae?

 Pseudofolliculitis barbae is a type of folliculitis.
 It also known as follicultis barbae, shaving rash or razor bumps.
 It is a foreign-body inflammatory reaction surrounding ingrown facial hair, which results from shaving.
-The problem occurs more commonly in people who have curly hair.

 - Alternatively, use electric hair clippers or a razor with an attachment that leaves the cut hairs long.
 Aim to have a 5 o'clock shadow immediately after shaving.